pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: I spent most of the day setting up VS Code on a new laptop I got recently.
 I watch Brad Traversy's tutorial on his favorite extension and got a tiny bit of exposure with to ESLint, Node.js, and making HTTP requests.
 I also started reading "The Clean Coder".
 Compelling so far.

 **Thoughts:** A good day.
 It felt good to finally get work/study-ready on the new lapton.
 Now I can go mobile with studying.

+### Day 18: September 29, 2019, Sunday

+**Today's Progress**: Started work on the Random Color Game on the Web Dev Bootcamp on Udemy.
+Read more of "The Clean Coder".
+Started researching a C# .NET bootcamp in St. Louis.

+**Thoughts:** A really light day.
+I'm not really hitting it hard enough.
+I'm constantly looking for 'easy ways out' or ways to regulate my anxiety about the future.
+I'm still trying to figure out my path/plan.

+### Day 19: September 30, 2019, Monday

+**Today's Progress**: Did more work on the Random Color Game on the Web Dev Bootcamp on Udemy.
+Read another chapther of "The Clean Coder".
+Continued researching the C# .NET bootcamp in St. Louis called Claim Academy.
+It seems like a clear-ish path.

+**Thoughts:** Another light day.
+I'm not putting in the serious time required, nor am I getting any real work done.
+Just casually learning.
+What am I even thinking?